Skip to main content

 Final rules will be filed after consideration of all comments.

-Accessibility Statement: For individuals with disabilities or individuals who speak a language other than English, OHA can provide information in alternate formats such as translations, large print, or braille.
-Contact the Public Health Division at 971-673-1222, 711 TTY or publichealth.rules@odhsoha.oregon.gov
+Accessibility Statement: For individuals with disabilities or individuals who speak a language other than English, OHA can provide free help.
+Some examples are sign language and spoken language interpreters, real-time captioning, braille, large print, audio, and written materials in other languages.
+If you need help with these services, please contact the Public Health Administrative Rules Coordinator at 971-673-1222, 711 TTY or publichealth.rules@odhsoha.oregon.gov.
+All relay calls are accepted.

 The following rule advisory committees (RACs) are in progress.
 RAC meetings are not subject to the public meetings law.
 Members of the public may attend in person or virtually to listen to the dialogue but may not participate or offer public comment during the meeting (see agenda for location & meeting link).
 Members of the public may submit comments or questions at the conclusion of the RAC meeting to mellony.c.bernal@oha.oregon.gov and information will be shared with appropriate staff.
 After the RAC process has concluded, information will be posted under "Proposed Rules Out for Public Comment" including time and location of public hearing and deadline for providing oral or written comments.